manojsingh00963/JavaScript/README.md

 # JavaScript
-code practice and learn at java Script
+code practice and learning java Script

-This repository I created for only my javascript practice and also on for  git & github ,
+This repository I created for only my javascript or git & github practice,

 and nothing for any other more work .